Die Freude reget sich, BWV 36b: History and text

 Bach wrote several works for celebrations of the Leipzig University, Festmusiken zu Leipziger Universitätsfeiern.
-The text pays homage to Johann Florenz Rivinius, who was appointed Rector of Leipzig University in October 1735.
-The cantata was probably performed in the university church, the Paulinerkirche.
+The text pays homage to Johann Florenz Rivinius, who was appointed Rector of Leipzig University in October 1735, and the cantata was likely written for his ceremonial appointment as the highest-ranking professor of the Faculty of Law at the University of Leipzig in May 1739.

-In 1727 Christian Friedrich Henrici (Picander) had published an earlier version of the text, the birthday cantata Steigt freudig in die Luft, BWW 36a, which was also set by Bach.
+In 1727 Christian Friedrich Henrici (Picander) had published an earlier version of the text, the birthday cantata Steigt freudig in die Luft, BWW 36.2, which was also set by Bach.
 Picander was probably the author of the adaptation for the university celebration.

 Scoring and structure

 The cantata is scored for four soloists, soprano, alto, tenor and bass, a four-part choir, flauto traverso, two oboes d'amore, two violins, viola and basso continuo.